gopheracademy/gopheracademy-web/content/advent-2015/announcing-gophercon-2016.md

 We’re going to try something different for GopherCon 2016.
 Instead of a few minutes of question time at the end of each plenary session, we will be asking everyone to hold questions until after lunch, when we will invite speakers from the day to join an extended panel discussion.

-For the afternoon tutorial sessions, we expect the smaller rooms size to be more conducive to questions from the floor and encourage speakers plan their talks accordingly.
+For the afternoon tutorial sessions, we expect the smaller rooms size to be more conducive to questions from the floor and encourage speakers to plan their talks accordingly.

 # Workshop training
 In addition to the conference proper we will be holding a workshop training day on Sunday, July 10th.